pandallel/quilt/memory-bank/progress.md

 ## Next Major Milestone

-**Milestone 2: Basic File Monitoring and Processing** is targeted after completion of the core pipeline, estimated to begin in 3-4 weeks.
+**Milestone 2: Discovery Actor Uses Scanner for Single Directory** is our next focus, which will integrate the existing DirectoryScanner with the DiscoveryActor.